grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 ## Benchmarking on Kubernetes

-The core of the current framework is a [custom controller] for managing Kubernetes resources of kind [LoadTest].
+The core of the current framework is a [custom controller][] for managing Kubernetes resources of kind [LoadTest][loadtest].
 This controller must be deployed to a Kubernetes cluster before load tests can be run on it.
-The controller is implemented with [kubebuilder].
-The code for the controller is stored in the [Test Infra] repository.
-For further documentation on individual LoadTest fields, see the [LoadTest implementation].
+The controller is implemented with [kubebuilder][].
+The code for the controller is stored in the [Test Infra][testinfra] repository.
+For further documentation on individual LoadTest fields, see the [LoadTest implementation][loadtestimplementation].

 LoadTest configurations specify driver, client and server pods to be created for the test.
 Once the configuration is applied to the cluster (for instance, with